 - Identify money behaviors and patterns that get in the way of reaching goals

 - Clarify, re-assess, and re-align values and priorities

 - Develop a healthier, more realistic relationship with money, and a plan for managing it

 - Reduce money-related stresses and conflicts, and improve family relationships

 This is where I can help.
 My professional background and my training give me a unique perspective on how money impacts individuals and couples.
 Frequently, it is not the lack of money that creates stress and anxiety, but how people mismanage their finances.
 I can help you clarify your values around money, identify the messages you received from your family, and understand what drives your money behaviors.
-For couples, I integrate Financial Therapy with Gottman Method Couples Therapy to help couples communicate more constructively and develop the skills to engage in productive discussions that foster a healthy financial partnership.
+For couples, I integrate Financial Therapy with Gottman Method Couples Therapy to help couples communicate more constructively and develop tactical skills to foster a healthy financial partnership.
 For compulsive behaviors related to money, such as shopping addiction or gambling, I offer Brainspotting therapy for addiction.

-In my private practice in SW Portland, I encourage clients to explore how their finances affect their emotional well-being through discussions about budgets, financial values, and core beliefs about money and spending.
-Research indicates that good financial health is important to reducing stress and increasing family stability and satisfaction.
-With counseling, clients become able to address complex emotions and anxieties that manifest when families encounter stress related to job loss, bankruptcy, illness, death, gambling, and other experiences.
+In my private practice I encourage clients to explore how their finances affect their emotional well-being through discussions about budgets, financial values, and core beliefs about money and spending.
+Research indicates that good financial health is important to reducing stress and increasing stability and satisfaction.
+With counseling, clients can begin addressing and resolving complex issues and emotions that manifest when they encounter financial stresses.

 Here is the link to interesting articles for my Financial Therapy clients – https://askcounseling.com/category/financial-therapy/